wireapp/wire-server-deploy/offline/docs.md

 For full docs with details and explanations please see https://github.com/wireapp/wire-server-deploy/blob/d7a089c1563089d9842aa0e6be4a99f6340985f2/charts/sftd/README.md

-First, make sure you have a certificate for `sftd.<yourdomain>`.
-This could be the same wildcard or SAN certificate you used at previous steps.
+First, make sure you have a certificate for `sftd.<yourdomain>`, or you are using letsencrypt certificate. for bring-your-own-certificate, this could be the same wildcard or SAN certificate you used at previous steps.

 Next, copy `values/sftd/prod-example-values.yaml` to `values/sftd/values.yaml`, and change the contents accordingly.

  * If your turn servers can be reached on their public IP by the SFT service, Wire recommends you enable cooperation between turn and SFT. add a line reading `turnDiscoveryEnabled: true` to your values file.

+edit values/sftd/values.yaml, and select whether you want lets-encrypt certificates, and ensure the alloworigin and the host point to the appropriate domains.

 #### Deploying

+##### Node Annotations and External IPs:
 If you want to restrict SFT to certain nodes, make sure that in your inventory file you have annotated all of the nodes that are able to run sftd workloads with a node label indicating they are to be used, and their external IP, if they are behind a 1:1 firewall (Wire recommends this.).
 ```
 kubenode3 node_labels="{'wire.com/role': 'sftd'}" node_annotations="{'wire.com/external-ip': 'XXXX'}"
 ```

+d kubectl annotate node kubenode1 wire.com/external-ip=178.63.60.45
+d kubectl label node kubenode1 wire.com/role=sftd

 If these values weren't already set earlier in the process you should rerun ansible to set them:
 ```
 d ansible-playbook -i ./ansible/inventory/offline/hosts.ini ansible/kubernetes.yml --skip-tags bootstrap-os,preinstall,container-engine
 ```

+remove the --set-file

 If you are restricting SFT to certain nodes, use `nodeSelector` to run on specific nodes (**replacing the example.com domains with yours**):
 ```